NotationCapital/Operating-Manual/README.md

 * Workshops - These are short tactical sessions that we typically host every couple months on topics like Mission/Vision/Values, hiring, diversity, among many others.
 * Dinners - We usually host one dinner per month for founders, limited partners, or other folks and functional roles in our network.
-* Community Events - We usually host one broader community event each quarter that serves to bring our larger network together.
+* Community Events - We usually host one broader community event twice per year, which serves to bring our larger network together.
 These are meant to be both functional and fun.

 ## Our Home

 We’re based in Brooklyn, NY.
 We started out working above Threes Brewing (thx guys!), and have now been in the Cobble Hill neighborhood for the past few years.
 We have a humble and quiet space that allows us to work efficiently, and occasionally roast our own Notation coffee.
 We hope you’ll visit us.

 Sometimes we invite Notation founders to work with us out of our space, but unfortunately we don’t have room for everyone, so it’s mostly when the timing lines up.
 Working out of Notation is never a requirement, in fact we usually discourage “co-working,” particularly at the large co-working spaces because more often than not they’re expensive and distracting.
 We believe one of the most important parts of building a startup is the culture the founders choose to create on day 0.
-So we encourage folks to be thoughtful about how they want to do that, and to do it
+So we encourage folks to be thoughtful about how they want to do that, and to do it their own way.

 ## Notation In The Wild